Mahesh-SB/Low-Level-Design/Why-Reflection-Is-Not-Preferred.md

 Improper use may expose sensitive parts of your code.

   ## ⚠️ Example :
+  🚨 Dangerous!
 Accessing and Modifying a Private Field, one the major reason not to use reflection
   ```
   using System;
 using System.Reflection;